Debadrita-Dey/project_2/README.md

 # Cellphone price prediction
 The Cellphone Price Prediction project aims to predict the prices of cellphones based on a variety of features such as brand, model, specifications, and other relevant attributes
-# Cellphone Price Classification with ML and Power BI

 This project predicts cellphone price ranges based on various technical features and visualizes trends using a Power BI dashboard.

 ## Objective
 - Classify cellphones into different price ranges using machine learning.